Xxxxxsun/Crescent/README.md

-# Project Title
+# Crescent

 ![Pipeline Overview](workflow.png)

-This repository contains the implementation for [Paper Title].
+This repository contains the implementation for "The Self-Improvement Paradox: Can Language Models Bootstrap Reasoning Capabilities without External Scaffolding?".
 Below are the instructions to reproduce our results.

 ## 📋 Table of Contents
 - [Installation](#installation)